killermann/facilitator-cards/content/cards/i-know-vs-i-wonder-lists.md

 ---

-Given a particular idea, concept, or problem, generate two lists from the group and scribe them on flipcharts: one list of the things you know ("I know..."), the other of the things you wonder ("I wonder...").
+Given a particular idea, question, concept, or problem, generate two lists from the group and scribe them on flipcharts: one list of the things you know (bulleted statements starting with "I know..."), the other of the things you wonder ("I wonder...").
+Keep going until you run out of time, flipchart space, or ideas.